Skip to content

 winding = nominal voltage at the terminals of a winding [230 or 400 V]

-value = potentiometer resistance [1m to 10M ohms], (10m, 10, 10k, 2.2 M)
+value = potentiometer resistance [1m to 10M ohms], examples : (10m, 10, 10k, 2.2 M)

 alpha = position of slider [0 to 100 %]

-simple resistance library _resistances
+simple resistance library _resistors

-value = resistance [1m to 10M ohms], (10m, 10, 10k, 2.2 M)
+value = resistance [1m to 10M ohms], examples : (10m, 10, 10k, 2.2 M)

 type = measurement type [avg, rms]